tangshuang/react-tyshemo/README.md

 # React-Tyshemo

-A react state manager drived by tyshemo.
+A react state managemenet controller drived by tyshemo.

 ## Install